Last Resort (song): Lyrics

-"Last Resort" is about suicide.
+"Last Resort" is about a person’s thoughts of committing suicide.
 In an interview with Songfacts, Papa Roach member Tobin Esperance spoke about the song and its lyrics, saying:

 I think the lyrics had a lot to do with it.
 Because originally the song was about a friend of ours that we grew up with, and he was going through a rough time in his life.
 And there was that suicide element to it, just like growing up and the struggles of life and questioning whether or not you want to keep going on, and I think a lot of people connected with that.
 For the kids who had also gone through those kinds of feelings, those kinds of emotions, the lyrics really helped connect with that song.

 Papa Roach vocalist Jacoby Shaddix described the song as a "cry for help".
 He also said "That song was about one of my best friends, and then 12–13 years later, that song was about me.
 I found myself in that place, where I was like, 'I can't go on this way.
 I can't do it anymore.
 Shaddix said that "Last Resort" is about a roommate he had who tried to commit suicide.
 Shaddix then said: "We caught him and took him to the hospital and he went into a mental facility and then he came out the other side better.
 He actually found God through the process, which was kind of crazy.
 So he's on a whole different path of his life now, which is cool.
 I'm really proud of him for the changes he's made in his life."

 Commercial performance

 "Last Resort" achieved mainstream success, peaking at number one on the US Billboard Modern Rock Tracks chart in August 2000 and number 57 on the Billboard Hot 100 in December 2000.
-The popularity of "Last Resort" helped Papa Roach's album Infest get certified 4× Platinum by the Recording Industry Association of America (RIAA) in December 2024.
+The popularity of "Last Resort" helped Papa Roach's album Infest to become certified 4× Platinum by the Recording Industry Association of America (RIAA) in December 2024.
 The song itself was certified 6× Platinum by the RIAA on December 6, 2024.